Chinese Medicine Diet

 It is helpful to examine how dampness is formed.
 Have you ever thought about how food is processed inside your body?
 For over 2,000 years, the Chinese have observed the digestive process and declared proper digestion the cornerstone of the Chinese Medicine system and the foundation of good health.
 The digestive system is where the accumulation of dampness begins.

 When food enters your mouth, it travels through your stomach and intestines.
-Here, energy is extracted from the food and the waste products are expelled at the other end.
+Here, energy or life force is extracted from the food and the waste products are expelled at the other end.
 The food energy that was extracted becomes your essential life force, providing the fuel you need to live every day.
 Digestion should be an unnoticeable event.
 Your digestive system should be quiet and clean burning to extract the most nutrition and energy from your food.
 ‘Clean burning’ is likened to metabolism.
 If you properly metabolize the foods that you ingest, the food is efficiently used and there is no leftover residue after the waste is excreted.
 If the system becomes clogged, however, the energy does not get adequately separated from the foodstuffs and although you excrete wastes, there is leftover residue that sticks to various places within the body.
 This residue is considered ‘dampness’ and affects your body’s functions in various ways.

 Accumulated dampness clogs organs such as the lungs, causing allergies or asthma.
 When it clogs the digestive tract, indigestion or bowel problems can develop.
 Damp can also be ‘hidden’ and block meridians (the channels we use in acupuncture treatment that carry life force) leading to pain and stiffness or even swollen joints.
-Over time, dampness can become warm and create the diseases of inflammation such as diabetes, high cholesterol, and high blood pressure.
+Over time, dampness can become warm and create the diseases of inflammation such as arthritis, high cholesterol, and diabetes.
 Understanding and addressing dampness is one of the keys to treating disease in Chinese Medicine.
 Because it is so difficult to remove once it has accumulated, you can see the importance of not letting this dampness develop in the first place.

 How do we choose foods that prevent dampness, facilitate good digestion, and allow free flowing energy?
 Here’s where the wisdom of selecting foods based on their energetic properties comes in.
 This is simpler than you may imagine.
 Foods that can be found in any grocery store form the foundation of the healthy Chinese Medicine diet.

 Have you ever noticed the quantity of vegetables on a typical plate of Chinese food?
 You are usually served a heaping plate of lightly cooked vegetables when you order a dish that includes vegetables in a Chinese restaurant.
 Vegetables play a major role in draining dampness and are packed with life giving nutrition.
 A variety of colors and textures create a combination that is both pleasing to the eye and to the palate.
-Taste and texture plays an important role in regulating appetite.
+Taste and texture play an important role in regulating appetite.
 A wide variety ensures satiety, so you feel full.
 Varied colors provide a broad array of nutrients and antioxidants to promote health and longevity.
 Your plate should begin with a large quantity of lightly cooked vegetables.
 A good guideline is to fill half your plate with vegetables.
 You will want to include lots of leafy greens as these are one of the most balancing and nutrient dense foods you can eat.

 Small quantities of animal protein or beans are included in the Chinese diet.
 The animal proteins are ‘building’ foods and can be difficult to digest hence the emphasis on ‘small’.
 A serving size of animal protein is typically 2-4 ounces 3-4 times per week.
 Beans can be eaten more often as they absorb dampness and provide fiber and protein.
 Your protein choice should fill the other quarter of your plate.